Angiopolybia pallens: Carrion Feeding

 Angiopolybia pallens have shown high prevalence of carrion feeding in Brazil.
 When compared to six other species of wasps, they made up 43.5% of the wasps that approached a carcass.
 The wasps do not transport pieces of flesh to the nest but instead consume at the feeding site, and the eaten food is subsequently regurgitated to other workers in the nest.
 The wasps also are more likely to consume carrion from July to December, which are the drier months of the year.
 It has been claimed that this wasp is the most important carrion consuming wasp in South America.
 An additional behavior that A. pallens exhibit is the interaction with other wasps and ants when feeding on carcasses.
 A. pallens are typically the first wasps to rush an animal carcass but are typically displaced when another bigger wasp species approaches the carcass.
 However, the wasps will hover over ants occasionally darting downwards toward them causing the ants to flee.
 The wasps will then land on that particular area of the carcass and feed.
 They continue to intimidate the ants preventing the encroachment on their space by raising their wings and darting towards the ants.
 In this way the wasps are successful at obtaining food from carcasses even in the presence of ants.

 Swarming behavior

 Swarming is often a method used by wasps to travel from one nest site to find a new nest site.
-This type of behavior is shown by A. pallens and is significant to note as it displays the importance of communication within the wasp colony.
+This type of behavior is shown by A. pallens and displays the importance of communication within the wasp colony.
 The wasps will divide themselves into two different swarms when beginning the process of finding a new nest site.
 The first swarm consists of queens and workers and this group leaves the nest site to find a new site to establish a colony.
 They leave the site because of “cyclic intracolony factors”, meaning it is time to move on and establish a new colony.
 The second swarm includes the rest of the adult population and happens upon the destruction of the previous nest.
-It is important to note that the queen is the founder of a colony as she is needed to produce new workers and intermediates to help fully establish the nest.
+The queen is the founder of a colony as she is needed to produce new workers and intermediates to help fully establish the nest.